Fritz von Loßberg: 2nd Army

-After Hindenburg and Ludendorff took over the OHL on 29 August 1916, Loßberg was delighted to watch the spirit of the army revive.
+After Paul von Hindenburg and Erich Ludendorff took over the OHL on 29 August 1916, Loßberg was delighted to watch the spirit of the army revive.
 The German attacks on Verdun were stopped immediately.
 Unlike their predecessors Helmuth von Moltke the Younger and Falkenhayn, the new team solicited and freely discussed ideas.
 Loßberg was asked for a report describing his defensive tactics.
 In September construction began on a new defensive position well behind the front, known as the Siegfriedstellung (Hindenburg line to the British).
 It was built with all recent refinements, including shallow dugouts with concrete roofs that could be left quickly when attacks began.
 When Loßberg motored through the position he saw that the artillery observation posts were built into the front line trenches on a forward slope, exposed to enemy ground observers.

 Supported by Below and Crown Prince Rupprecht of Bavaria the army group commander, Loßberg argued for building a new line ahead of the existing position, on reverse slopes, with positions for a thinly manned outpost line on the crest, which meant that the artillery observers were in the old first line, now the new second line, overlooking the front position.
 The OHL issued a paper the "Conduct of the Defensive Battle" on 1 December 1916.
 Mostly written by junior staff officers, it incorporated many of Loßberg's ideas for mobile defence in depth but also recommended elasticity: permitting the defenders of the front line to retreat if forced.
 Loßberg still strongly opposed elasticity in his report published by the OHL on 30 January 1917.